Colonial roots of gender inequality in Africa: Educational inequalities

-Policy reforms in countries such as Benin, Botswana, the Gambia, Guinea, Lesotho, Mauritania and Namibia made notable improvements in enrollment for girls.
-For example, in Benin, the gender gap decreased from 32% to 22% due to media campaigns that emphasized to parents the necessity of enrolling girls in primary school.
-Benin also reduced school fees for primary school aged girls living in rural areas.
+Policy reforms in countries such as Benin, Botswana, the Gambia, Guinea, Lesotho, Mauritania, and Namibia made notable improvements in enrollment for girls.
+For example, in Benin, the gender gap has been combatted through several initiatives like media campaigns emphasizing to parents the necessity of enrolling girls in primary school as well reforms like making upper secondary school education free for girls.